Mazda Luce: 1500/1800

 The Luce Mark I was sold in Australia and most other export markets under the names "Mazda 1500" and "Mazda 1800".
 Mazda considered assembling the Luce in South Africa and brought in 50 examples for evaluation and company use in 1967, but they instead chose to focus on the 1200 (Familia) and compact pickup trucks.

 The Mazda brand entered the United States market in 1970 with just the small R100, but expanded to a full line in 1971.
 This included all three of the company's piston-powered models, the compact 1200, mid-size 616, and full-size 1800.

 The US-market 1800 produced 98 hp and 108 lbft and cost US$2,280.
 Performance with the three-speed automatic transmission was sluggish, with a 0 to 60 mph time of 17.5 seconds and a 20.5 seconds and 65 mph quarter-mile.
 Unlike the rotary cars, the 1800 was a flop.
 Road & Track magazine said it was solid to the point of being overly heavy, with pleasant handling but poor performance.
 It was gone from the market for 1972.

 Opposite to what happened in the US, in Europe the 1800 was considered as having a better performance with 104 PS at 5500 rpm (SAE) and maximum torque of 109 lb·ft at 3000 rpm (SAE), for a 0 to 60 mph time of 13.4 seconds.
-The poor performance of this engine in USA was probably due to fact that in USA the petrol had an octane index of only 85 RON while in Europe the petrol at the time had an octane index of 95 RON (up to 100 RON today).
+The poor performance of this engine in USA was probably due to fact that in USA, the gasoline had an octane index of only 85 RON, while in Europe, the gasoline at the time had an octane index of 95 RON (up to 100 RON today).
 Also the manual transmission with four gears used in Europe contributed to a much better performance than the three-speed automatic transmission usually used in the US.
 The 1800 (fitted with a manual transmission) also sold in small numbers in Australia.

 The number of Mazda 1800 automobiles imported into the US are as follows.